 Point Reyes National Seashore.
 Point Reyes is a beautiful cape just 30 miles northwest of San Francisco.
 Here, you can take those iconic Northern California Coast Instagram pics!
 I recommend visiting Point Reyes Lighthouse, Drakes Beach, and hiking to a view of Chimney Rock.

 Monterey.
-The Monterey/Carmel-By-The-Sea/Big Sur area is worthy of its own trip.
+The Monterey/Carmel/Big Sur area is worthy of its own trip.
 But if you can only visit this area as a day trip, then I recommend you do the 17-Mile Drive in Monterey and hike the McWay Waterfall Trail in Big Sur.

 Best Viewpoints Of The City